nickzoic/nick.zoic.org/art/occasional-update-1/index.md

 Maybe it's just been a chance to catch up with myself and think about what I want to be doing.

-Some good things have come out of it: my fitness has improved a lot as I'm cycling a lot more, and I've started to learn ukulele, which I show no real talent for but I'm enjoying a lot.
-It's fun to be a beginner!
+Some good things have come out of it: I've been able to spend more time with the kids, my fitness has improved a lot as
+I'm cycling a lot more, and I've started to learn ukulele.
+Which I show no real talent for but I'm enjoying a lot -- it's fun to be a beginner!

 I've also been unearthing some stuff from 10 years ago, particularly the work I was doing on [Virtual Localization](/art/virtual-localization/).
 When I walked away from that work it seemed like I'd left my run too late, but apparently not.
-Also there's a bunch of work I did on "Mixed-mode" simulation (embedding Linux containers into network simulators) and on geo-addressing which disappeared off into departmental tech reports and never saw the light of day again.
+Also there's a bunch of work I did on "Mixed-mode" simulation (embedding Linux containers into event-driven network simulations) and on geo-addressing which disappeared off into departmental tech reports and never saw the light of day again.

 There's some weird auto-archaeology going on here.
 Lots of the stuff